Cornell-MAE-UG/fa25-portfolio-AshleyPadres/_projects/2025-FluidsFinalProject.md

 </div>

 <p>
 Despite the discrepancies in absolute power and rotational speed, the results confirm that systematic optimization of airfoil selection, taper, and twist produces a functional turbine blade capable of extracting meaningful power under realistic operating conditions.
-The experimental evaluation provides valuable insights for refining future turbine models and improving alignment between predicted and actual performance.
+As I lead the development process of the iterative matlab code to inform our design choices and verify these safety operations, it was satisfying to confirm relative success of the model.
 </p>

 <p>